 “I’ve gone from being very active on a regular basis to some days when I can barely walk to my own car without losing my breath,” said Jodie, who has been diagnosed with CAD.
 “This impacts everything about my life.”

 In fact, cold agglutinin disease is far more serious than previously thought.
-A study just released by Bioverativ, a Sanofi company, analyzed patient registry data for 72 people with CAD and found that they are more than twice as likely to die in the first five years after diagnosis when compared to the general population.
-It also showed that sufferers are at an increased risk of thromboembolic events, which are blood clots that can include heart attack and stroke.
+A study just released by Bioverativ, a Sanofi company, analyzed patient registry data for 72 people with CAD and found that people with CAD are more than twice as likely to die in the first five years after diagnosis when compared to the general population.
+It also showed that people with CAD are at an increased risk of thromboembolic events, which are blood clots that can include life-threatening events like heart attack and stroke.

 “These data show that greater understanding is needed about the risks associated with cold agglutinin disease, and reinforce the pressing need for an approved and targeted treatment for this life-threatening condition,” said Jaime Morales, MD, FAAP, Executive Director, Medical, Bioverativ.